 My name is David, or Dave as everyone insists on calling me for some poxy reason.
 I’m not a fan of being called Dave, but nobody seems to give a shit.

 I am an author.
-I used to be a journalist – for 15 years.
-I worked on sports desks, mainly ,but was also an award-winning music reviewer and at one stage had one of those ridiculous celebrity two-page spread columns in a Sunday tabloid.
-I tried to write fiction when I was a journalist… but it wasn’t easy.
+I used to be a journalist.
+For 15 years I worked on the sports desks of national newspapers but I was also an award-winning music reviewer and at one stage I even had one of those cheesy celebrity two-page spread columns in a Sunday tabloid.
+That was fun!
+I tried to write fiction while I was a journalist… but it wasn’t easy.
 However, when I did finally hang up my dictaphone, I fell into line in terms of disciplining myself and – four months later – I managed to finish my first novel.
-I was lucky to sign a three-book publishing deal off the back of that book.
+I signed a three-book publishing deal off the back of that manuscript and haven’t looked back since.
 But things weren’t as straight forward as they may seem.
 I struggled.
 A lot.
 I’ve been where you are right now.
 I’ve walked that whole path – took the long route and went through a hundred pairs of shoes in order to walk it.
 I’m now absolutely proud to say I am an international bestselling author.
 And am certain you could be too.
 If you applied yourself correctly.

 I am an editor.
-I have edited dozens of novels and have worked with prestigious publishing houses in Bookouture and Bloodhound Books; editing novels for bestselling authors such as Sibel Hodge, Lauren Westwood, Owen Mullen and Rob Ashman among many others as well as with authors who are just starting out on their journey.
-I am a member of the ALLi and thoroughly adore working with other authors.
+I have edited dozens of novels and have worked with prestigious publishing houses in Bookouture and Bloodhound Books; editing novels for bestselling authors such as Sibel Hodge, Lauren Westwood, Owen Mullen and Rob Ashman among many others.
+I also work with authors who are just starting out on their journey and have helped many in that regard to get their author career up and running.

 I am an educator.
 I have taught Creative Writing at Coventry University, at Rathmines College and at King Edward VI Camphill Grammar school.
 I’m a fully qualified teacher (what fun getting that qualification was!) and have been teaching in this subject area since 2006.